 Transparency can be achieved by other means as well.
 Full transparency may include giving employees opportunities to review data and confirm their acceptance of transfer of the documents for a cross-border legal matter.
 This review might occur during the collection interview after counsel explains the issues at stake and identifies personal data that does not need to be collected.
-Counsel may also provide employees with an opportunity to review personal folders or emails and remove them from the collection process.
-Furthermore, some companies have given employees the opportunity to conduct their own privacy review after the company collects documents and before transfer or production of the data.
-These transparency documents, in addition to consent, may achieve the company's objective of compliance with legal obligations as well as data protection and privacy laws, while satisfying key stakeholders in the process-the employees.
+Counsel may also provide employees with an opportunity to review personal folders or emails and remove them company to transfer documents with personally identifiable information across national borders.
+Although consent of employees may not suffice as an independent basis for transferring private data, transparency throughout the life of the matter may resolve most employee concerns about what will happen with their data and minimizes the risk that employees will subsequently withdraw their consent.
+See also In-House Perspectives, supra note 2.